 Stealth was designed and built by Intamin of Switzerland at a cost of £12 million.
 Once the site had been cleared, the foundations were laid in June 2005.
 By the end of 2005, the ride buildings and hydraulic launch mechanism had been completed and the pre-fabricated track sections were added ready for the rides opening in 2006.
 The thrill ride is so high that the Civil Aviation Authority had to be consulted on its construction.
 When the £12m ride first opened, it proved so popular that the park had to close its gates to the thrill-seeking masses on a number of occasions.

 Coined as the fastest roller coaster in the UK, Stealth is an adrenaline junky’s dream.
 When the thrilling rollercoaster ride was first built in 2006 it could accelerate from 0-80 mph in 2.3 seconds.
-In 2007 the attraction was upgraded to decrease the time it took to accelerate to 1.9 seconds.
-And, as if that wasn’t fast enough, the ride was further enhanced in 2009, taking it up to speeds of 90 mph in just 1.8 seconds.
+In 2007 the attraction was upgraded to decrease the time it took to accelerate from 0-80 mph to 1.9 seconds.
+And, as if that wasn’t fast enough, the ride was further enhanced in 2009, taking it up to speeds of 90 mph in just 1.8 seconds making it one of the fastest accelerating roller coasters in the world.

 Experience Stealth